jbush001/NyuziToolchain/README.md

 </pre>

 ### Configure and build:
-This requires a newer version of a compiler that supports c++11. cmake must be installed (http://www.cmake.org/).
+* This requires a newer version of a compiler that supports c++11.
+Upgrade your compiler.
-* Note that there is also an autoconf based build system in the directory.
-They won't work, because lld specifically is cmake only.
-* MAKE_INSTALL_PREFIX will put this in a different path than the default compiler.
-Since this only builds for VectorProc, be careful not to overwrite your system compiler.
+* cmake must be installed.
+On Linux, apt-get or yum can install this automatically.
+Sources are available here:  http://www.cmake.org/

 __MacOS__
 <pre>